 Having given solo and ensemble performances to critical acclaim in over a dozen countries across five continents, Amy Iwazumi enjoys a diverse career as a musician, web developer and graphic designer, and the co-founder and chief of operations of the Northeastern Pennsylvania Chamber Music Society.

 She has performed in major venues in the United States such as the Isaac Stern Auditorium, Zankel Hall, and Weill Hall at Carnegie Hall; Avery Fisher Hall (now David Geffen Hall), Alice Tully Hall, Rose Theater, and Peter Jay Sharp Theatre at Lincoln Center; Harris Hall and the Bayer-Benedict Music Tent in Aspen, Colorado; and the Terrace Theater at Kennedy Center in Washington D.C.
 Abroad, she has given performances at notable venues such as the Wigmore Hall in London, UK; Salle Cortot in Paris, France; Seoul Arts Center in Seoul, Korea; and Suntory Hall in Tokyo, Japan.
-She has also made TV and radio appearances on NPR and CNN in the United States, Viva La Mañana and Tu Mañana in El Salvador, TeleClub in Costa Rica, KBS in South Korea, and NHK Radio in Japan.
+She has also made TV and radio appearances on WQXR, NPR and CNN in the United States; Viva La Mañana and Tu Mañana in El Salvador; TeleClub in Costa Rica; KBS in South Korea; and NHK Radio in Japan.

 She is no stranger as an orchestral musician, serving as concertmaster of the Juilliard Orchestra under the direction of Sir Roger Norrington performing the Brahms First Symphony.
 She has also served as concertmaster of the Juilliard Opera Orchestra under the direction of Miguel Harth-Bedoya performing the world premiere of Stephen Paulus’ “Heloise and Abelard.”

-She has performed at several music festivals including the Aspen Music Festival, Festival Ljubljana, Great Mountains Music Festival in South Korea, Holland Music Sessions in the Netherlands, La Jolla Summerfest, Pablo Casals Festival, Salzburg Sommerakademie, and the Taipei International Arts Festival.
+She has performed at several music festivals including the Aspen Music Festival in Colorado, Festival Ljubljana in Slovenia, Great Mountains Music Festival in South Korea, Holland Music Sessions in the Netherlands, La Jolla Summerfest in California, Pablo Casals Festival in Puerto Rico, Salzburg Sommerakademie in Austria, and the Taipei International Arts Festival in Taiwan.

 Her compositions have also gained recognition, receiving a Special Citation from the ASCAP Foundation Morton Gould Young Composer Award Competition.
 Her orchestral work, “Thoughts” has been chosen and performed by the Juilliard Pre-College Symphony at the Peter Jay Sharp Theater in Lincoln Center.
 Recently, “The Japanese Four Seasons,” an arrangement of four Japanese songs has been commissioned by the Inoue Chamber Ensemble and performed in Brazil to critical acclaim.
 The work has also been performed at Columbia University as part of their “Nuances of Peace” series.